API Reference

 true_anomaly(MA::FT, e::FT) where {FT <: Real}

 The true anomaly is the actual angular distance of the planet from perihelion along its orbital path.
-This function uses a series expansion accurate to O(e⁴) where e is the eccentricity (see Fitzpatrick (2012), Appendix A.10).
+This function uses a series expansion (the "equation of the center") that is accurate to third order in the eccentricity e, with an error of O(e⁴) (see Fitzpatrick (2012), Appendix A.10).

 Arguments